 - say they can reduce your debt by 50% or more - charge large, upfront fees - claim that if you work with them there will be no negative effect on your credit report - claim that their program is approved by the government - say they can get collection agencies to stop calling you

-K3C Credit Counselling is a non-profit credit counselling service providing assistance throughout Hastings, Prince Edward and Lennox & Addington Counties.
+Resolve is a non-profit credit counselling service providing assistance throughout Hastings, Prince Edward and Lennox & Addington Counties.
+Contact them at 1-800-379-5556 or https://resolvecounselling.org/contact-us/.